PZ808/ETH-scam-ml/README.md

-# Ethereum-Fraud-Detection
+#Ethereum-Fraud-Detection

-Detecting Fraudulent Blockchain Accounts on Ethereum with Supervised Machine Learning
+Detecting Fraudulent Blockchain Accounts on Ethereum with Supervised Machine Learning using sklearn's Library

 ---